Bomada/sparkify/README.md

 https://medium.com/@marcusnilsson78/sparkify-project-write-up-5dfbaac36cc6

 # Result Summary <a name="result"></a>
-The model result was not that good.
+The model got a F1 score in validation of 46.2% which is not that good.
 As the dataset available was very small, it's hard to trust the model in it's current state.
 It should be trained and validated further on a greater dataset.
 Please see the blog mentioned above to read the complete results.

 # Licensing, Authors, Acknowledgements <a name="licensing"></a>
 ## Code